-The Definitive Guide to Digital Politics, Updated for 2016
+The Definitive Guide to Digital Politics, 2018 Edition

-New Update!
-Revised & expanded in January, 2016 to include the latest developments from the U.S. presidential race and more
+Revised & expanded in July, 2018 to include the latest developments from the midterm election cycle and the fallout from the 2016 campaigns

 Buy the PDF Version

 Please use the form below to order your PDF copy of “How to Use the Internet to Win in 2016.”